canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 This time, to avoid repetition, we put the test values in an array and looped through them to test each value.

-If we want to test the same scenario with different test values, let's use parameterized tests.
+If we want to test the same scenario with different test values, let's use parameterized tests instead.

 ### How to write Parameterized tests with MSTest

 To write a parameterized test with MSTest, we can follow these steps:

-* Replace the `[TestMethod]` attribute with the `[DataTestMethod]` attribute in your test.
+1. Replace the `[TestMethod]` attribute with the `[DataTestMethod]` attribute in your test.
-* Add `[DataRow]` attributes for each set of test values.
+2. Add `[DataRow]` attributes for each set of test values.
-* Add parameters for each test value inside the `[DataRow]` attributes.
+3. Add parameters for each test value inside the `[DataRow]` attributes.
-* Use the input parameters in your test to arrange, act or assert.
+4. Use the input parameters in your test to arrange, act or assert.

-Let's convert the previous test with many test values into a parameterized test.
+Let's convert the previous test with repeated test values into a parameterized test.

 ```csharp
 [DataTestMethod]